magojohnji/brutal-nginx/README.md

 ## Nginx Configuration

-The tcp_brutal directive is supported in the http block.
+The tcp_brutal directive is supported in the http ,server block.

 The tcp_brutal_rate directive is supported in http, server, and location blocks.